 The District shall offer courses of study which will afford learning experiences appropriate to the level of student understanding.
 The instructional program shall respect the right of students to face issues; to have free access to information; to study under teachers in situations free from prejudice; and to form, hold, and express their own opinions without personal prejudice or discrimination.

+The District affirms that the District, including its employees and students, are to respect the dignity of others and acknowledges the rights of others to express differing opinions and foster and defend intellectual honesty, freedom of inquiry, and instruction as well as speech and association rights appropriate for the educational setting.

-The Board recognizes the need for the teacher to have the freedom to discuss and teach subjects and issues which may be controversial.
+The Board recognizes the need for teachers to have the freedom to discuss and teach subjects and issues which may be controversial.
 Such subjects and issues may include but are not necessarily be limited to:

 Politics;